SU Granada - Intermediate Spanish

 While in Granada, students will live with carefully selected host families who will provide students with three meals per day and laundry service once a week.
 Two students will be assigned to each family.
 A welcome and a farewell meal are included in the program fee.
 Breakfast is included at all hotels.
 Students are responsible for all other meals.

 The program begins with arrival in Madrid.
-Students will stay in a hotel their first night, and then travel to Granada the following day where they will attend orientation, meet their host families and move into their housing.
+Students will stay in a hotel their first two nights, and then travel to Granada the following day where they will attend orientation, meet their host families and move into their housing.
 There will be a walking tour of Granada and welcome dinner the first night.